 Attend a coaching session.
 We offer 20 minutes of free coaching to answer drainage, land use, geotechnical or construction permit questions.
-If you need a longer coaching session, we offer one-hour sessions for $250.
+If you need a longer coaching session, we offer one-hour sessions for a fee.

 Request a pre-submittal conference (optional).
 We recommend pre-submittal conferences for very complex projects, including buildings with unusual structural systems, substantial alterations, or work in environmentally critical areas or shorelines.
 One-hour pre-submittal conference fees vary based on the type of conference you need.

 Apply for exemptions.
 You may need an exemption from code requirements if your project is located in an environmentally critical area or near the shoreline.

 Prepare your plans.
 Plans should be to scale and easy to read and scan.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type: